 On the right-hand side of the page is a box where you can enter your AdWords account details.
 For example, I would enter my name as John Smith, my business name as “John Smith’s Bookshop”, my city as London, and my country as the UK.
 You can also enter your phone number and email address for verification purposes.
 You can add a website by clicking the Add Website button.
 Click Next to continue.

-How to manage your AdWords account?
+How do you manage your AdWords account?

 An AdWords account is the gateway to all of your AdWords campaigns.
-An AdWords account includes your AdWords campaigns, keywords, ads, and landing pages.
+An AdWords account includes your campaigns, keywords, ads, and landing pages.

-Frequently Asked Question (FAQs)
+Frequently Asked Questions (FAQs)

 Q: What should I know before starting to create an AdWords account?